pulumi/pulumi-terraform-bridge/README.md

 * `PULUMI_SKIP_EXTRA_MAPPING_ERROR`: If truthy, tfgen will not fail if a mapped data source or resource does not exist in the TF provider.
 Instead, warning is printed.
 Default is `false`.
 * `PULUMI_MISSING_DOCS_ERROR`: If truthy, tfgen will fail if docs cannot be found for a data source or resource.
 Default is `false`.
 * `PULUMI_CONVERT`: If truthy, tfgen will shell out to `pulumi convert` for converting example code from TF HCL to Pulumi PCL
+* `PULUMI_CONVERT_ONLY`: If set to a resource or data source ID such as "aws_acm_certificate" will convert docs only for that single resource; useful to speed up debugging docs issues